Devender-Singh-Bisht/Olist-Ecommerce-Analysis/README.md

 ## 📂 Dataset Description

 For a detailed description of the dataset, refer to the **[Olist Brazilian Dataset Data Dictionary](https://github.com/Devender-Singh-Bisht/Olist-Ecommerce-Analysis/blob/main/Olist%20Brazilian%20Dataset%20Data%20Dictionary.docx)**.
+It is created by me for analysis and is not official.

 ## ❓ Business Problem Statement